The Money Trap: Production

 The Money Trap (1965) was the fifth and final feature-film teaming of Glenn Ford and Rita Hayworth, following The Lady in Question (1940), Gilda (1946), The Loves of Carmen (1948) and Affair in Trinidad (1952); and the only one not made for Columbia Pictures.

 The Guardian 's Tim Pulleine, writing in the BFI Companion to Crime, notes that The Money Trap, which he calls "self-consciously a throwback, to the extent that its featured performers might well have played corresponding roles fifteen years earlier," is "among the last major studio productions to be filmed in black and white."

 Reception

 According to film historian Gene Ringgold in The Films of Rita Hayworth, the contemporary reviews of The Money Trap tended to be negative or dismissive, though most tended to have kind words for Hayworth.
 But in his 1968 book, The American Cinema, Andrew Sarris found the film "unexpectedly poetic in its evocation of forties fakery and urban melodrama."
-In 2003, Leonard Maltin rated it two and a-half stars (out of four) and called it a "pedestrian murder yarn," but also found Hayworth "most convincing as a middle-aged woman no longer self-sifficient."
+In 2003, Leonard Maltin rated it two and a-half stars (out of four) and called it a "pedestrian murder yarn", but also found Hayworth "most convincing as a middle-aged woman no longer self-sufficient."

 Director Burt Kennedy called it, "A pretty good script, and not a bad picture."